yuriineverout/new_repo/README.md

 ************************************************************

-15. If you pick JUnit:
+15. If you pick JUnit:<br />
-Add category "Regression" for all tests in SimpleTestClass Add category "Smoke" for all tests in MediumTestClass Add category "Regular" for all tests in HardTestClass
+Add category "Regression" for all tests in SimpleTestClass<br />
+Add category "Smoke" for all tests in MediumTestClass<br />
+Add category "Regular" for all tests in HardTestClass<br />

-run only Smoke and Regression tests using runner class
+run only Smoke and Regression tests using runner class<br />

 16. If you pick TestNG:<br />
 Add group "Regression" for 1 test in SimpleTestClass<br />